List 2/4 of sports events affected by coronavirus pandemic | Taiwan News

 Sri Lanka vs. South Africa 3 ODIs, 3 T20s in June postponed.

-England vs. West Indies 1st test in London from June 4-8 postponed to Southampton from July 8-12; 2nd test in Birmingham from June 12-16 postponed to Manchester from July 16-20; 3rd test in London from June 25-29 postponed to Manchester from July 24-28.
+England vs. West Indies 1st test in London from June 4-8 postponed to Southampton from July 8-12; 2nd test in Birmingham from June 12-16 postponed to Manchester from July 16-20; 3rd test in London from June 25-29 postponed to Manchester from July 24-28, no spectators.

 Scotland vs. New Zealand T20, ODI from June 10-12 postponed.